Actindo-AG/Documentation/Taxes/UserInterface/01c_TaxClasses.md

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
 Click this button to create an entry.
 A new entry line is displayed.

-- *Standard rate*
-Click the field to edit the tax class name.

-- *Reduced rate*
+- (Entry line)
-Click the field to edit the tax class name.
+Click the corresponding field to enter or edit the tax class name.

 - ![Delete](../../Assets/Icons/Trash08.png "[Delete]") (Delete)
 Click this button to delete the corresponding entry.